 - Treat success stories — such as evidence/screenshots of winnings — with a pinch of salt.

 The biggest problem is that profit-and-loss sheets are rarely kept by Twitter Tipsters.
-Vice Sport claimed that a lot of Tipsters were making up their profit/loss records, and when they tracked it independently it showed a big loss.
+Vice Sport claimed that a lot of Tipsters were making up their profit/loss records, and when they tracked it independently it showed a huge loss.
 I haven’t personally proofed any twitter Tipsters, so I can’t comment on that.

-Punter2Pro Was (Sort Of) a Twitter Tipster Once Upon a Time…
+Punter2Pro Was (Sort of) a Twitter Tipster Once Upon a Time…

 I did indeed fire out betting stats on Twitter.
 Does this make me a hypocrite?

 In my defence I always stated that the stats I provided were there to assist Punters in making informed bets.
 Nothing was speculative, it all came from an automated system.
 But importantly, I never guaranteed profits, and quoted Betfair prices because they were the best value.
 For lack of a better term, the Punter2Pro Twitter was a “betting aid“.